 And if you’re lucky, you might even get to see a thresher shark looking to have some sardine for dinner.
 Make sure to try this unique experience in Moalboal for a full experience.

-Moalboal, Philippines is one of the Visayas’ best reef diving sites, and one of its most beautiful dive sites is in Pescador Island.
+Moalboal, Philippines is one of the top VIsayas tourist spots thanks to its reef diving sites, and one of its most beautiful dive sites is in Pescador Island.

 Hundreds, if not thousands, of fish species, make their home on Pescador Island's reefs.
 It’s why adventure trips in Pescador Island are popular for both locals and internationals.

 Experienced divers can go to the Cathedral, an open-top underwater cave located on the west side of Pescador Island.
 The Cathedral also has a wide variety of corals, fish, and even octopus and eel.